inductiva/inductiva/docs-sources/funwave/quick-start.md

 To run your simulation on a more powerful machine, you'll need to make a few small adjustments to both your `input.txt` file and your Python script.

 ### Required Changes
-To increase the number of vCPUs to 16, update the following parameters:
+To increase the number of virtual CPUs (vCPUs) to 16, update the following parameters:

 * In `input.txt`:
 	- Set `PX` = 4